 How about crispy crispbread instead of bread for breakfast?
 Because homemade crispbread is so delicious and you know exactly what’s in it.
 This vegan crispbread is also rich in healthy fiber, thanks to the whole rye flour it contains.
-Still not quite convinced about wanting to test vegan whole grain rye crispbread?
+Still not quite convinced about wanting to test vegan whole-grain rye crispbread?
 I got ya!
 It’s crunchy, sugar-free, filling, not at all lazy or bland, and topped with crunchy seeds and kernels.

 Ok, ok I admit it yes, with crispbread wabbt one now not exactly a wave of enthusiasm against.
 Strictly speaking, a chocolate cake triggers significantly more enthusiasm.
 It may be because crispbread somehow has a somewhat dusty image.
 Quasi a David Hasselhof on the bread shelf.
 Ergo, it also seems to me that especially elderly people like to eat crispbread.And last but not least, there is crispbread that just tastes like absolutely nothing and is dry as dust.